 These 12 indoor activities for kids are our most creative ideas for how to keep your kids busy and not bored when you’re stuck inside.
 There’s an idea for every age, but don’t judge an activity before trying it.
 You never know what little kid activity your big kid might enjoy.

 1. Puppet Show

 We’re doing it old school style here.
 Go through the sock drawer and remove any matchless white socks.
-Have your kids create faces on the socks using markers, glue, scraps of fabric, pipe cleaners, and any other craft materials you have lying around.
+Have your kids create faces on the socks using markers, glue, scraps of fabric, pipe cleaners, and any other craft materials you can find.
 Push the couch off the wall, and voilà!
 You have the perfect stage for a puppet show.
 For the storyline, have your kids put on their puppet personas and act out a favorite memory or an embarrassing moment.
 It’s certain to garner some laughs again, especially if their siblings are involved.

 2. How Cold Is It?